EvitaKnits/nigel-is-25/README.md

 **AFTER**

-6. My social media icons did not have names.
-I added these.
+6. My social media icons did not have names and the links did not open.
+I added names and fixed the URLs.

 **BEFORE**
 ```